GeorgeKapland/hello-world/second-file.md

 This file is the second in this repository

-Very interesting content, as you can see
+Very interesting content, as you can see.

+But this is a little boring task to edit it.